Jan Haaken: 2020-Present: Necessity Series

 In 2019, Haaken and co-director Samantha Praus, who worked with Haaken on Our Bodies Our Doctors, began working on Necessity: Oil, Water and Climate Resistance in response to Indigenous-led activism against pipeline expansion in Minnesota.
 Necessity follows two stories of climate activists engaging in civil disobedience and using the necessity defense in court in effort to stop the expansion of pipelines carrying tar sands oil through Native land in Minnesota.
 Necessity began its festival run in 2020 and was made available for educational purposes by the Zinn Education Project in 2020 and released by Collective Eye in early 2021.
 The film was awarded the "Spirit of Activism" prize at the February 2021 Colorado Environmental Film Festival, and showed at a number of other events, including the Italian Life After Oil, the Eugene Environmental Film Festival, AmDocs, and SunCommon's Climate Action Film Festival.

 In October 2020, Haaken's team announced via social media that a sequel with the working title Necessity: Part II, following the continued fight against fossil fuels in the Pacific Northwest, was in the works.
 Necessity Part II: Rails, Rivers, and the Thin Green Line began limited virtual showings in December 2021, with a planned premiere at the Kiggins Theatre in Vancouver, Washington on January 9, 2022, though that screening was later rescheduled due to concerns over the COVID-19 pandemic.
 The film ultimately premiered on March 20, 2022, with the title Necessity: Climate Justice and the Thin Green Line.
 The story narration of both Necessity and Necessity Part II is led by activist and tribal attorney Tara Houska of the Couchiching First Nation and Part II is supported by activists from the Sunrise Movement, the town of Mosier, Oregon, Cager Clabaugh of the International Longshore and Warehouse Union Local 4, students and teachers from the Portland metropolitan area, and others.
 Cathy Sampson-Kruse, elder and member of the Waluulapum band of the Confederated Tribes of the Umatilla Indian Reservation, is also featured heavily in the film.

+2024–Present: The Palestine Exception

+In 2024, Haaken co-directed The Palestine Exception with Jennifer Ruth.
+The documentary examines what has been described as a "new McCarthyism" on U.S. college campuses following the October 7, 2023 attacks and the subsequent war on Gaza.
+The film focuses on the "Palestine exception" to academic freedom, documenting the experiences of students and faculty facing censorship and disciplinary action for pro-Palestinian activism.
+It premiered at the 2025 Chicago Palestine Film Festival and won Best Documentary Feature at the 2025 Morehouse College Human Rights Film Festival.